Alexandrov geometry: foundations: Dimension

-The first example shows that the dimension of a complete length $\CAT{}$ spaces is not local; that is, such spaces might have open sets with different linear dimension.
+The first example shows that the dimension of complete length $\CAT{}$ spaces is not local; that is, such spaces might have open sets with different linear dimensions.

 Such an example can be constructed by gluing at one point two Euclidean spaces of different dimensions.
-According to Reshetnyak's gluing theorem (\ref{thm:gluing}), this construction gives a $\CAT{0}$ spaces.
+According to Reshetnyak's gluing theorem (\ref{thm:gluing}), this construction gives a $\CAT{0}$ space.

-The second example provides a complete length $\CAT{}$ space with topological dimension one and arbitrary large Hausdorff dimension.
-Thus, for complete length $\CAT{}$ spaces, one should not expect any relations between topological and Hausdorff dimensions except for the one provided by Szpilrajn's theorem (\ref{thm:szpilrajn}).
+The second example provides a complete length $\CAT{}$ space with topological dimension 1 and arbitrary large Hausdorff dimension.
+Thus for complete length $\CAT{}$ spaces, one should not expect any relations between topological and Hausdorff dimensions except for the one provided by Szpilrajn's theorem (\ref{thm:szpilrajn}).

-To construct the second type of examples, note that the completion of any metric tree has topological dimension one and is $\CAT\kappa$ for any $\kappa$.
+To construct the second type of example, note that the completion of any metric tree has topological dimension 1 and is $\CAT\kappa$ for any $\kappa$.
 Start with a binary tree $\Gamma$, and a sequence $\eps_n>0$ such that $\sum_n\eps_n<\infty$.
-Define the metric on $\Gamma$ by prescribing length of edge from level $n$ to the level $n+1$ to be $\eps_n$.
-For an appropriately chosen sequence $\eps_n$, the completion of $\Gamma$ will contain a Cantor set of arbitrary large dimension.
+Define the metric on $\Gamma$ by prescribing the length of an edge from level $n$ to level $n+1$ to be $\eps_n$.
+For an appropriately chosen sequence $\eps_n$, the completion of $\Gamma$ will contain a Cantor set of arbitrarily large Hausdorff dimension.

-The following is a version of the theorem proved by Bruce Kleiner in \cite{kleiner} with an improvement made by Alexander Lytchak in \cite{lytchak:diff}.
+The following is a version of a theorem proved by Bruce Kleiner \cite{kleiner}, with an improvement made by Alexander Lytchak \cite{lytchak:diff}.

 \begin{thm}{Theorem} For any complete length $\CAT\kappa$ space $\spc{U}$, the following statements are equivalent: